LogtalkDotOrg/logtalk.org/_pages/tools.md

 ### PDT

-[PDT](https://sewiki.iai.uni-bonn.de/research/pdt/docs/start) is an open source Prolog IDE provided as a plug-in for the Eclipse IDE.
+[PDT](https://sewiki.iai.uni-bonn.de/research/pdt/docs/start) is an open-source Prolog IDE provided as a plug-in for the Eclipse IDE.
 PDT is being extended with Logtalk support.

 PDT currently requires a recent version of SWI-Prolog.
 It's possible to start up Logtalk automatically by configuring PDT runtime preferences.
 The configuration depends on the operating-system.
 After installing Logtalk and setting the `LOGTALKHOME` and `LOGTALKUSER` environment variables, open Eclipse preferences, select PDT runtime preferences, and enter the following configuration data for the SWI-Prolog executable and for the extra environment variables (change the paths to match your SWI-Prolog and Logtalk installations and your home directory; also, restart Eclipse after entering and saving the configuration data):